Peter A Allard School of Law

 Tony MagreReal Estate Transactions (LAW 455)

-Tony Magre (B.A.
+Tony Magre, B.A.
 (First Class, With Distinction, Simon Fraser University 2013), J.D.
-(University of Toronto 2017)) practices with the Vancouver office of Blake, Cassels & Graydon LLP.
-His work encompasses a full range of commercial real estate transactions, including purchasing, selling, developing, financing and leasing of office, retail, industrial and multi-family properties.
-He also has experience acting on various construction related matters, including major infrastructure and publicprivate partnership projects across the Canadian market.
-Tony advises a wide variety of clients, including retailers, property managers and developers, major Canadian pension funds and their advisors, life insurance companies, institutional lenders and investors, and renewable energy companies.
-Tony has authored and co-authored publications for the Professional Legal Training Course (PLTC) and the Continuing Legal Education Society of British Columbia and was recognized in The Best Lawyers in Canada 2024: Ones to Watch (Real Estate Law).
+(University of Toronto 2017) advises on a full range of commercial real estate transactions, including purchasing, selling, developing, financing and leasing of office, retail, industrial and multi-family properties.
+He also has extensive experience in construction law and corporate and commercial matters related to the ownership and development of real property.
+Tony has authored and co-authored publications for the Professional Legal Training Course (PLTC) and the Continuing Legal Education Society of British Columbia and was recognized in The Best Lawyers in Canada 2023, 2024 and 2025: Ones to Watch (Real Estate Law).
+Prior to founding Westgrove Law Corporation, Tony articled and worked as an associate in the Vancouver office of Blake, Cassels & Graydon LLP.

 Sukhbir ManhasMunicipal Law (LAW 374)